 We assign a Profitability score of ba1 to CRN.
-Our assessment of the bank's profitability factors in our expectation that the deteriorating operating environment will result in lower operating revenue and increased cost of credit risk.
-CRN reported a net income/tangible assets of 0.6% as of the end of June 2020.
+Our assessment of the bank's profitability factors in our expectation that the challenging operating environment will continue to result in lower operating revenue and high cost of credit risk.
+CRN reported a net income/tangible assets of 0.6% as of year-end 2020.

 CRN's top-line earnings have been relatively stable over the past few years, as opposed to system trends (see Exhibit 5).
-For the first six months of 2020, the bank reported an operating income of €148 million, 2% higher than that reported for H1 2019.
-This was mainly as a result of a 9% increase in net fee and commission income.
-This increase in operating income, combined with a 1% increase in operating expenses, led to a 2% increase in the bank's pre-provision income (PPI) year over year.
+For 2020, the bank reported an operating income of €293 million, broadly in line with the €292 million reported for 2019.
+The bank's net interest income increased by 2%, while its fee and commission income and operating expenses showed no variation and remained at the same level than the previous year.
+This led to a broadly unchanged pre-provision income (PPI) year over year amounting to €125 million.

-Despite the increase in CRN's PPI, its net income reduced by 11% year over year as of the end of June 2020, reflecting the higher provisioning efforts than a year earlier as a result of the deteriorating operating environment.
+Despite the broadly stable PPI, CRN's net income reduced by 7% year over year in 2020, reflecting the higher provisioning efforts as a result of the challenging operating environment.

-CRN's cost-to-income ratio was maintained broadly stable at 58% as of the end of June 2020, compared with the system average of 52%, reflecting the bank's modest efficiency levels.
+CRN's cost-to-income ratio was maintained broadly stable at 57% as of year-end 2020, weaker than the system average of 52%, reflecting the bank's modest efficiency levels.